 We didn’t have to walk far to find a small Indonesian kitchen where we ordered a complete meal for two for just IDR 38,000 (€3).

 The area around the Quest hotel is a little run down, but it is well-located for access to Jalan Pemuda and the TIC (Tourist Information Center).
 There is also a handy little supermarket just across the road from the hotel.

-If you enjoyed Hotel Quest Semarang City, Indonesia – Overnight Review, you may also like:
+If you enjoyed Hotel Quest Semarang, check out our Central Java Travel Plan.
+You may also like: